TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/stimulus_js.md

 ### The Stimulus controller

-A Stimulus controller gets attached to a dom element by declaring it with the `data-controller` attribute.
+A Stimulus controller gets attached to a DOM element by declaring it with the `data-controller` attribute.

 ~~~html
 <input data-controller="input">